-The bipartisan Accelerating Kids' Access to Care Act (H.R.
-5900), sponsored by Reps.
-Joseph Kennedy, III, D-Mass., Jaime Herrera Beutler, R-Wash., and Ben Ray Lujan, D-N.M., would improve children's access to needed out-of-state health care by streamlining the Medicaid provider screening and enrollment process.
+The bipartisan Accelerating Kids' Access to Care Act (S. 4717/H.R.
+5900) would improve children's access to needed out of state health care by streamlining the Medicaid provider screening and enrollment process.

-- Children on Medicaid whose needs cannot be met by health care providers in their home states often incur delays in being able to access the care they need across state lines.
-Some state Medicaid programs require out-of-state providers to be screened and enrolled into their program—even if the provider is already enrolled and in good standing in their home Medicaid program and in Medicare.
-This additional enrollment process consumes valuable time and resources, increases program costs and delays a children's access to care.
+- Children on Medicaid whose needs cannot be met by health care providers in their home states often incur delays in being able to access care because of some state Medicaid programs requiring out-of-state providers to be screened and enrolled into their program even if the provider is already enrolled and in good standing in their home Medicaid program and in Medicare.
+This process of enrolling in additional Medicaid programs consumes valuable time and resources, increases program costs and delays children's access to care.

-- Stipulates that providers would be those caring for children and for people age 18 or older if their condition onset before age 18.
-This is meant to improve continuity of care and recognize that some young adult specialty care may still be provided by pediatric providers—e.g., Duchenne muscular dystrophy, spinal muscular atrophy, sickle cell disease and young adult cancers.
+- The legislation stipulates that providers would be those caring for children and for people age 18 or older if their condition onset was before age 18.
+This is meant to improve continuity of care and recognizes that some specialty care to young adults may still be provided by pediatric providers (e.g., Duchenne, spinal muscular atrophy, sickle cell, young adult cancers).

-- Focuses only on the screening and enrollment of providers, not on authorization of care by an out-of-state provider or payment rates for such care—leaving both issues within the purview of state Medicaid agencies.
+- The legislation focuses only on the screening and enrollment of providers and not on authorization of care by an out-of-state provider nor payment rates for any such care, leaving both issues with the purview of state Medicaid agencies.